-The 2026 lordship house Writer Residency applications close April 9.
-Applicants will be notified in late April.
+The 2026 lordship house Writer Residency applications closed April 9.

 • The residency includes a $500 honorarium